 If you are looking for peace and quiet you may want to head farther down the beach.
 The main crowds tend to gather nearest the beach access and facilities, but half a mile away it can thin out- this is especially true on beaches with no vehicle access.

 Would you rather have someone else doing the cooking?
 Maybe a beach with restaurants would be more your style.
-Frenchies in Clearwater serves up some fantastic seafood.
+Frenchies in Clearwater, Florida serves up some fantastic seafood.
 Afterward, you roll out to the white sandy beach for swimming.
+Cocoa Beach in Florida is also well-known for it’s beach-side restaurants, as is Daytona Beach and Fort Myers Beach.

 Are you a seashell or shark teeth hound?
 I’m always in search of pirate gold myself (one day I’ll find some!), but if you are looking to add to your seashell collection or hunting sharks teeth, there are beaches just for that.
-Casey Quay near Sarasota is a shark teeth area, Shell Island just off of Panama City Beach is notorious for fantastic shell finds.
+Casey Key near Sarasota is a good shark teeth area, as is Fernandina Beach on Amelia Island.
+Shell Island just off of Panama City Beach is notorious for fantastic shell finds.
 Plan accordingly.

 Things to Know Before You Go: